 Azure SLA High Availability and Disaster Recovery inter-region

 Azure Database for MySQL provides fast restart capability of database servers, redundant storage, and efficient routing from the Gateway.
 For additional data protection, you can configure backups to be geo-replicated, and also deploy one or more read replicas in other regions.
-This will be based on design Scope of Work, to be confirmed during presales phase.
+The estimation will be based on design Scope of Work, to be confirmed during presales phase.

+Minor Version patching

+Azure Database for MySQL automatically patches servers with minor releases (within maintenance window).

+Major Version patching

+Automatic in-place upgrades for major versions from 5.6 to 5.7 is supported.

+Automatic in-place upgrades for major versions from 5.7 to 8.0 is not supported.

+It could be done using either one of the following:

+- Use mysqldump to move a database to a server created with the new engine version.

+- Use Azure Database Migration service for doing online upgrades.

+The estimation will be based on the database size.

 Charging model